 Who we are and what we do

-In order for the elected Councillors of West Oxfordshire District Council (the council) to receive and process your request for assistance or respond to your enquiry, it is necessary to collect, store and process personal data necessary to provide you with relevant information, services or support.
+In order for the elected councillors of West Oxfordshire District Council (the ‘council’) to receive and process your request for assistance or respond to your enquiry, it is necessary to collect, store and process personal data to provide you with relevant information, services or support.

-This notice is provided within the context of the changes required by the current Data Protection legislation which consist of the EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).
+This notice is provided within the context of the changes required by the current Data Protection Legislation which consists of the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).